What is the difference between a Chiropractor and a Physiotherapist?

 A physiotherapist will predominantly focus on stretching and strengthening muscles.
 In New Zealand and in the United States, Chiropractors often refer to Physios to co-managing rehabilitation cases (such as post-surgical and severe debilitation).

 In the United States, Chiropractors are required to pass a detailed Physical Therapy board certification test in order to become licensed.
-As such, our Chiropractors utilise the most effective Strengthening and Stability Exercises for the vast majority of their patients.
+As such, our Chiropractors utilise the most effective strengthening and stability exercises, including the F.R.C.® system, for the vast majority of their patients.

 Is Chiropractic safe?

 Chiropractic adjustments performed by highly skilled and trained chiropractors are incredibly safe.
 The adjustment is only given after a detailed consultation, history, and examination.